Pierce Freelon: Politics

-Pierce Freelon ran for Mayor of Durham in 2017 on a platform of: Community, Growth, Youth and Love.
-A first-time candidate, he earned 16% of the vote but lost in a crowded 7-person primary.
-Freelon ran for North Carolina State Senate District 20 in 2020 where he earned 37% of the vote but came in second in the Democratic primary.
+Pierce Freelon ran for mayor of Durham in 2017.
+A first-time candidate, he earned 16% of the vote but lost the primary election.
+Freelon ran for North Carolina Senate District 20 in 2020 where he earned 37% of the vote but came in second in the Democratic primary.

-On August 31, 2020 Freelon was appointed to serve on Durham City Council in Ward 3.
+On August 31, 2020, Freelon was appointed to serve on Durham City Council in Ward 3.
 In November 2021, Freelon joined Durham-native gospel legend and politician Shirley Ceaser as the second sitting Durham City Council Member to be nominated for a Grammy Award.
 At the end of his term, Freelon decided not to run for re-election.

 Family

 Pierce Freelon is the son of Grammy nominee Nnenna Freelon and the late Philip Freelon, the lead architect of the Smithsonian National Museum of African American History and Culture.
 Freelon is married to Katye Proctor Freelon, granddaughter of the late Samuel DeWitt Proctor, the former President of A&T State University, minister of Abyssinian Baptist Church and friend/mentor to Dr. Martin Luther King, Jr.